Tiffany Sornpao: Early life

 Sornpao was raised in Berkeley Lake, Georgia.

 Collegiate career

 Sornpao redshirted her freshman year in 2016 for Kennesaw State University.
 In 2017 she appeared in 14 matches.
 She solidified her starting position and appeared in all matches for the 2018 and 2019 season.

 Due to Covid-19 Sornpao did not take her last season and decided to finish her degree in December 2020 and pursue her professional soccer career overseas.

 Club career

 Keflavik, 2021

 Sornpao signed a one-year contract with the team.
 Playing in the Besta deild kvenna in Iceland.

 UMF Selfoss, 2022

 Sornpao signed a one-year contract with the team.
 Playing in the Besta deild kvenna in Iceland.

 Brondby IF, 2024-2025

 Sornpao signed a 2 year contract with the team.
 Playing in the A-Liga in Denmark.

 Vitoria SC, 2025-

-Sornpao signed a 1 year contract with the team.
+Sornpao signed a contract until the end of 2026-2027 season with the team.
 Playing in the Liga BPI in Portugal.